 The multi award winning UK Careers Fair will be hosting the Wigan Careers Fair on August 7th!

+This highly successful event is aimed at job seekers from all backgrounds and industries as well as those seeking a career change.

+It is scheduled to take place between 10am and 2pm at The Brick Community Stadium.

-The multi award winning UK Careers Fair is the UK’s number 1 platform for face to face recruitment.
+The UK Careers Fair is rated as the UK’s top platform for face-to-face recruitment.
 In over 80 locations, it is a place where anyone who is looking for a job or thinking about a change of career, can attend totally free of charge, in order to connect and network with companies who are recruiting staff.

-This is your chance to talk with an abundance of employers in person and to discover new opportunities in various industries, represented by numerous sectors.
+This is job-seeking readers’ chance to talk with an abundance of employers in person and to discover new opportunities in various industries, represented by numerous sectors.

+With hundreds of job vacancies being showcased by both national and local employers, it promises to be a highly productive and successful day for both recruiters and potential candidates.

 The events are open to anyone and everyone aged 18 and over who are seeking a new job or change of career.